TurboWarp/docs/docs/development/getting-started.md

  - [Git](https://git-scm.com)
  - [Node.js](https://nodejs.org/en/)

+The process will work best with Node.js v14.x and npm v6.x.
+Later versions usually work, but they will be slower and might encounter some issues.

 You might have to restart your terminal or computer for them to be fully installed.
 We assume you have some familiarity with the command line.
 Note that TurboWarp is a large app that may take a lot of resources to build.